 This medication is not used for sudden hair loss in patches, unexplained hair loss (e.g., no family history of hair loss), or hair loss after delivery.

-The solution and Minoxidil foam are used to help hair growth in the treatment of male and female pattern baldness.
+The solution and Minoxidil foam are used to help hair growth in treating male and female pattern baldness.
 It is not used for baldness on the front of the scalp or the hairline that recedes in men.

-Foam and the 2 percent minoxidil solution are also used to help hair growth in women with thin hair.
+Foam and the 2 percent minoxidil solution also help hair growth in women with thin hair.

 Do not use this product if you are 18 years old or younger.